What You'll Learn in this Blog:

 - Progress Bar: Integrate a progress bar at checkout to show users how close they are to completing the purchase.
 This simple visual indicator helps reduce frustration by giving shoppers a clear understanding of the process.

 Why This Works: Research shows that 18% of users abandon their carts because the checkout process is too long or complicated.
-By reducing unnecessary steps and allowing auto-filled information, you minimize friction and encourage customers to complete their purchase.

 2. Offer Transparent Shipping Costs

-Unexpected shipping fees are one of the primary reasons for cart abandonment.
 Customers dislike surprises at checkout, and hidden costs like high shipping rates can quickly lead to abandonment.

 Actionable Tips: